Argandov/termbot/README.md

 # termbot
-CLI tool for interacting with GPT, analyze local files, etc.
+CLI tool for interacting with GPT directly in the terminal, and chat with your local files.

-`termbot.py` is a Python script that allows the user to interact with OpenAI's GPT-3 natural language processing system in the terminal.
+`termbot.py` is a Python script that allows the user to interact with OpenAI's GPT-X natural language processing system in the terminal.
 It allows for both interactive mode and prompt mode, where it can analyze text data and generate text responses based on the provided prompts.

 ![termbot-prompt-mode Image](termbot-prompt-mode.png)

+## Feelin' retro

+The name "termbot" and the ASCII banner idea just came because I was listening to [The Midnight 🎵](https://www.youtube.com/watch?v=VoD8RSnfpyo) while I was programming this and was feeling a litte bit retro at the moment.

 ### Requirements for Installation
 1. A valid OpenAI API key.